Any guy who’s gone looking for a new pair of boots could be forgiven for feeling overwhelmed by the sheer volume of men’s boots styles on the market.

 A Couple Chukkas to Try:

-Combat boots evoke the rugged style of WWII-era commandoes, without requiring you to wear the (also cool, but impossible to wear in real life) WWII era helmet.
+Modern versions evoke the rugged look of Second World War commandoes, without requiring you to wear the (also cool, but impossible to pull off in real life) WWII-era helmet.

-Fortunately, in the increasingly casual world we live in, situations like that are more and more common place, which makes combat boots a more versatile option than you might think.
+Fortunately, in the increasingly casual world we live in, situations like that come up a lot, making combat boots a more versatile option than you might think.

 A Couple Combat Boots to Try: